cunnane/xloil/docs/source/Core.rst

 your choice.

-You can run the `xlOil_Install.ps1` script to install the addin for every Excel session, or just drop `xloil.xll` into any running Excel session to load xlOil temporarily.
+You can run the `xlOil_Install.ps1` script to install the addin for every Excel session, or just drop `xlOil.xll` into any running Excel session to load xlOil temporarily.

 xlOil should now load when you open Excel, try following